 Rus Scandinavian viking snake brooch

 Found in Novgorod, Russia, and identical to the form on a mold found near Vyshgorod, Ukraine, just north of Kiev.
 The mold is illustrated and described in Y. M. Lesman’s Slavic and Old Russian Art of Jewelry and Its Roots (link attached, in Russian, 2006) p.
 479 as Scandinavian in form and origin.
 Very few examples of the brooch are known, although the same serpent element was found in the Penza district of Russia with holes on and near the head for fixing rivets and a thin fastening bracket on the other end--so used as a belt mount or a strap junction.
 Another example has a different hinged pin assembly.
-Beautiful even dark green patina, likely 10th century.
+Beautiful even dark green patina.

 On the same time I aquired the snake brooch, a similar type snake brooch was on sale on Ebay, found in Belarus, near the Dnieper river.